facebookresearch/fastText/README.md

 $ ./get-vectors.sh
 ```

-will compile the code, download data, compute the word vectors and evaluate on the rare words similarity dataset RW [Thang et al. 2013].
+will compile the code, download data, compute word vectors and evaluate them on the rare words similarity dataset RW [Thang et al. 2013].

 ### Text classification

 This library can also be used to train supervised text classifiers, for instance for sentiment analysis.
-In order to train a text classifier using the method described in [2], issue:
+In order to train a text classifier using the method described in [2], use:

 ```
 $ ./fasttext supervised -input train.txt -output model
 ```

 where `train.txt` is a text file containing a training sentence per line along with the labels.
-By default, we assume that labels are words in a sentence that are prefixed by `__label__`.
+By default, we assume that labels are words that are prefixed by the string `__label__`.
 This will output two files: `model.bin` and `model.vec`.
 Once the model was trained, you can evaluate it by computing the precision at 1 (P@1) on a test set using: